KaiserSoft/DNSmadeEasy_Client/README.md

 Requirements
 ============
 * PHP 5.x or later.
-Tested with PHP 5.6 on Linux and with XAMPP on Windows 10^
+Tested with PHP 5.6 on Linux and with XAMPP on Windows 10
+* cURL for PHP.
+Included in XAMPP, usually called php-curl or php56-curl on BSD or Linux

 USAGE